Aniketgudgal/Core_Java/Function/README.md

 Q8.
 Find Smallest Element in an Array, Write a function findMin(int arr[]) that returns the smallest element in the array.
     Call it from main().

+Q9.
+Palindrome Check (Number or String), Write a function isPalindrome(int n) that checks whether a number is palindrome or not.
+    Example: Input 121 → true.